グローバルナビゲーションへ

 People Preserving Saihoji for Future Generations

-Saihoji Temple is known worldwide for its "Moss Garden."
-In order to welcome visitors each day, many people and their expert work support the temple and its garden.
-In this series, we spotlight the works of those involved in Saihoji, and we will explore what to support the culture means and what to connect the history means.
+Saihoji Temple is known worldwide for its “Moss Garden.”
+In order to welcome visitors each day, many people support the temple and its garden with their expert work.
+In this series, we spotlight the work of those involved in Saihoji, and we will explore what it means to support culture and connect to history.

 This first installment focuses on the Saihoji’s gardener team.
 While many temples outsource garden maintenance to external gardeners, Saihoji has employed its own dedicated gardeners to form an internal gardener team for more than half a century.
 They inspect the garden and temple grounds every day, maintaining them to ensure that they are kept in the best possible condition to welcome visitors on any given day.
 In this article, we asked Miyazaki Koji of the gardener team what he has learned and noticed through his work.